Here are the answers to some of visitors’ most commonly asked questions about the UltraWASH during bauma.

 Material is dumped into the hopper of the UltraWASH feed conveyor.
 Any oversize material is immediately removed by the grating covering the hopper.
 The material is drawn out of the hopper and up the feed conveyor, where it is combined with water and enters into a feedbox and onto a sizing screen.

 The sizing screen is separated into three decks.
 The largest material (typically 40mm x 20mm) passes over the top deck of the sizing screen, while the mid-size aggregate (20mm x 10mm) is captured on the second deck of the screen and the fine aggregate (10mm x 5mm) is captured on the third deck.
-Particles smaller than 5mm (sand) fall pass through to the third deck of the screen.
+Particles smaller than 5mm (sand) pass through to the third deck of the screen.
 Spray bars rinse the material as it travels down the decks of the screen.

 Each of the sizing screen deck’s “overs” expel their respective material into the aggregate hood for discharge via stockpiling conveyors, creating a maximum of three aggregate products.
-Trapdoors within the aggregate hood facilitate the recombining of any two adjacent or indeed all three aggregate products for common stockpiling or onward processing as required.
+Gates within the aggregate hood facilitate the recombining of any two adjacent or indeed all three aggregate products for common stockpiling or onward processing as required.

 For example, opening only the first door in the aggregate hood will allow the 40mm x 20mm fraction to mix with the 20mm x 10mm fraction, creating two aggregate products: